ga-wdi-boston/js-angular-factories/README.md

 	* Create an empty object literal, "factory".
 	* Create a method on factory, getCustomers, that can be used to access the customer data.
 	* Create a method on factory, getCustomers, that given a customer id will return data for that customer.
-	* return the object literal "factory". _It will encapsulate all it's implementation and data inside the two methods, customersData and customerData._
+	* return the object literal "factory".

 * Register the Angular Factory.
 So it's available throughout the application.